Table of contents

 Requirements on Location

 A location uniquely identifies a place in space.
-A location can be of type station, point-of-interest, address or geo-coordinate.
+A location can be of type station, point-of-interest, address or geo-coordinate or a connection-point between tariff areas.
+Connection-points are only used between distributor and fare provider.

-For railway stations the UIC station codes most be supported.
+For railway stations the UIC station codes must be supported.

 To support other means of transportation the types can potentially be extended.